 pv= B2 (Loan Amount)

-- Here you can notice that the pmt (B3) is taken negative because the calculation is from the borrower’s
+- Here you can notice that the pmt (B3) is taken negatively because the calculation is from the borrower’s

 perspective, so this is the monthly installment amount which is the cash outflow for the individual

-(Borrower) must to pay every month.
+(Borrower) must pay every month.
 So the borrower is losing this amount every month; that’s the

 cause why it’s negative.

-- Now you can see that by using this function, we have found the rate of interest monthly (In our case, it’s 1.02%).
+- Now you can see that by using this function, we have found the monthly interest rate (In our case, it’s 1.02%).

 - And by multiplying it by 12, we can have the rate of interest annually (In our case, it’s 12.25%).

-- Similar to the above example for the practice, we are going to see another example where we have to find the interest rate.
-As per the below image is the data we have to find the interest rate.
+- Similar to the above example for the practice, we will see another example where we have to find the interest rate.
+As per the below image, we have the data to find the interest rate.

 - Here we have 20 Lacs to pay with 50 thousand per month for 5 years (60 Instalments).